Skip to Content

 What is the best way to cook eggplant?

-To make Yuxiang Eggplant, I recommend using the Chinese cooking technique called ‘Liu;’ this involves deep-frying the eggplant before adding it to the sauce.
-It’s essential to ensure the oil is adequately heated to prevent the eggplant from turning soggy or steamed.
+To make Yuxiang Eggplant, I recommend using the Chinese cooking technique called ‘liu;’ this involves frying the eggplant before adding it to the sauce.

 Why do you soak eggplant before cooking?

 Many recipes use brining to reduce the bitterness of eggplants and maintain their shape while cooking.
 We salt and rinse the eggplant before cooking them to achieve the same result.
-As always, Kenji does a great job of explaining the science of why the works in his video.

 Yuxiang eggplant in a large serving dish.